Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Related work: A review of causal discovery methods

-SCMs with deterministic relations have been considered in a few work.
-In \citep{geiger1990identifying, spirtes2000causation}, D-separation\footnote{This is different from the classical d-separation (with small letter d) described in \citep[Section 1.2]{pearl2009causality}.} condition is proposed for graphically determining conditional independencies when deterministic relations are allowed.
-Yet, it remains unclear whether D-separation condition can capture all conditional independencies induced from the distribution.
-Further, a few approaches have been proposed for causal discovery.
-When the system only consists of two variables with one variable deterministically causing the other, \citet{daniusis2012inferring} showed that the correct causal direction can be learnt if there is no correlation between the density of the cause variable and the slope of the deterministic function (w.r.t. a reference measure).
-Their analysis however does not hold for linear relations.
 In a system where both deterministic and non-deterministic relations are present, \citet{scheines1996tetrad} considered recovering the reduced model where all deterministic variables are removed. \citet{luo2006learning} adapted the conventional constraint-based IC algorithm \citep{pearl2009causality} and added new rules in the independence tests to detect deterministic relations. \citet{mabrouk2014efficient} combined constraint-based methods with greedy search \citep{tsamardinos2006max}, where the deterministic relation is detected by calculating the conditional entropy among variables. \citet{lemeire2012conservative} introduced information equivalence, where two variables are information equivalent (w.r.t. a third variable) if knowing one variable is equivalent to knowing the other, from the viewpoint of the third variable.
 Information equivalence is thus a generalization of deterministic relations. \citet{lemeire2012conservative} adapted the PC algorithm with additional tests to detect information equivalence among variables.
-The aforementioned methods all suffer from the same identifiability problem as in conventional causal discovery methods, where the underlying causal structure can only be estimated up to certain equivalence classes, and majority of these methods do not discuss the capability of identifying the underlying structure by their algorithm (i.e., the equivalence class of the recovery result).
+The aforementioned methods all suffer from the same identifiability problem as in conventional causal discovery methods, where the underlying causal structure can only be estimated up to certain equivalence classes.
+In fact, majority of these works do not discuss the capability of identifying the underlying structure by their proposed algorithms (i.e., the equivalence class of the recovery result).
 Further, these methods do not consider the presence of latent confounders in the system.